top of page

 For a long time, many theories and assumptions about autistic individuals have been based on the idea that they inherently lack empathy and struggle to connect with those not on the spectrum.
 However, the double empathy problem suggests that this perspective might be oversimplified, if not entirely misleading.
 This concept emphasizes a mutual misunderstanding between neurodivergent and neurotypical individuals, rather than putting the entire burden on those with autism.

 In this blog post, we will explore the intricacies of the double empathy problem.
 We will examine its roots, discuss its implications, and explore how a better understanding of this concept can positively impact interactions between autistic and neurotypical people.
-Whether you're a neurodivergent individual, a friend, family member, therapist, teacher, employer, or simply someone interested in understanding more about empathy and autism, this blog post will likely both challenge and enlighten your perspective.

 What is the Double Empathy Problem?

-The "double empathy problem" is a concept that originated in autism studies, coined in a 2012 study by autistic sociologist Damien E. M. Milton in the UK.
+The "double empathy problem" is a concept that originated in autism studies, coined in a 2012 study by autistic sociologist Damien E. M. Milton in the United Kingdom.
 It suggests that the perceived lack of empathy is not a one-way street originating on the autistic side of the conversation, but rather a mutual issue.

 a neurodivergent and neurotypical woman arguing

 The theory posits that non-autistic people also struggle to empathize with autistic people, leading to a breakdown in communication and understanding from both sides.
-The basic idea of the double empathy problem is that when people with very different experiences of the world – like neurotypical and neurodivergent individuals – try to communicate and understand each other, they may both struggle.

 In other words, just as a neurotypical person might find it hard to understand or predict the thoughts, feelings, and behaviors of a person with autism, the reverse is also true.
 A person with autism might find it equally hard to understand or predict the thoughts, feelings, and behaviors of a neurotypical person.
 This mutual misunderstanding is what's referred to as the "double empathy problem."